Will-Banksy/tower/README.md

 | f64       | 64-bit floating-point number | `6.9`, `7f`          |
 | fnptr     | Function pointer             | `&function_name`     |

-TODO: Support different integer sizes, and rethink how data is stored on the stack
+TODO: Support different integer sizes

 TODO: Also support Algebraic Data Types (ADTs), where the type would be e.g. `bool | i64` and to deconstruct it you use `match` keyword/instruction, which has stack effect e.g. `bool | i64 -> T`, where `T` is the type returned from the anon fns passed to `match` (there may be multiple things returned... how might the stack effect reflect that...?
 Maybe it just copies the output of the anon fns as it's stack effect... be nice if I could do it in a less special case way tho).
 Also as we might need named variants, can do something like `None | Some(i64)`